vanguardbackup/vanguard-php-sdk/README.md

 ### Backup Task Management

-Backup tasks are central to VanguardBackup operations.
+Backup tasks are central to Vanguard's operations.
 Here's how to interact with them:

 ```php
 // List all backup tasks